 “Woodland gnome is probably the most common type of gnome.
 However, this is extremely hard to confirm, because he doesn’t enjoy showing up to people and has numerous ways of escaping.”

 Quick at their feet, and helped by the forest animals, they sometimes catch a ride from a fox or a bird.
-Imagine that.
+There’s your movie.

 Dune (or beach) gnome

 Sounds like a regular beach bum to me.
-I bet he has a tan, too.
+I bet these ones have a tan, too.

 “The house gnome is a special sort.
 He resembles an ordinary gnome, but he has the most knowledge of mankind.
 While living in old historic houses he has heard and seen the lives of rich and the poor.
 He speaks and understands best the language of humans, and among them are chosen the kings of gnomes.”

 So basically, these fellows could be walking among us, and we wouldn’t even notice.
-They’d be just like any normal hipster with their long beards and eccentric clothes.
+They’d be just like any normal hipster with their long beards and eccentric clothes, showing off with some random trivia.

 “All gnomes mentioned above are goodwilling, and while ready for small pranks, they are never malevolent, with some very rare exceptions.
 If a gnome is mean – one in a thousand – it’s because of crossbreeding in remote areas.”